Mourud/Myths-of-UBC/README.md

 # Strategy Game

 ---

-This is a game inspired from Age of Empires and Age of Mythology
+This is a game heavily inspired by Age of Mythology and Age of Empires

 ---